The First Year at Bard College is a time of discovery and community building.

 Meet the Dean

-Kevin Dean provides personal support to students and helps them navigate the first-year experience at Bard.
-From the Language and Thinking program immediately as students arrive on campus, through the Citizen Science program in January, and to the close of the first year, Kevin is available to help students integrate personally and intellectually into the climate of Bard and together to shape a welcoming, thoughtful learning community.
-In order to facilitate the best possible first-year experience for students, Kevin works with and can help connect students with campus partners such as Advising, Chaplaincy, Counseling and Health Services, the Learning Commons, and student-led groups.
-Kevin is a soccer fan, music enthusiast (especially jazz), book lover, and is passionate about education.
+Alexis Lopez provides personal support to students and helps them navigate the first-year experience at Bard.
+From the Language and Thinking program immediately as students arrive on campus, through the Citizen Science program in January, and to the close of the first year, Alexis is available to help students integrate personally and intellectually into the climate of Bard and together to shape a welcoming, thoughtful learning community.
+In order to facilitate the best possible first-year experience for students, Alexis works with and can help connect students with campus partners such as Advising, Chaplaincy, Counseling and Health Services, the Learning Commons, and student-led groups.
+Alexis is a fan of YouTube tutorials, loves reading books (current favorite book: Adios, Happy Homeland